Norwood Financial (NASDAQ:NWFL) Research Coverage Started at StockNews.com

-StockNews.com assumed coverage on shares of Norwood Financial (NASDAQ:NWFL – Get Rating) in a research note released on Wednesday morning.
-The brokerage issued a buy rating on the financial services provider’s stock.
+StockNews.com initiated coverage on shares of Norwood Financial (NASDAQ:NWFL – Get Rating) in a report issued on Thursday.
+The brokerage set a “buy” rating on the financial services provider’s stock.

-Norwood Financial (NASDAQ:NWFL – Get Rating) last announced its quarterly earnings results on Friday, January 28th.
-The financial services provider reported $0.81 earnings per share (EPS) for the quarter.
+Norwood Financial (NASDAQ:NWFL – Get Rating) last issued its earnings results on Friday, January 28th.
+The financial services provider reported $0.81 earnings per share for the quarter.
+The business had revenue of $18.52 million for the quarter.
 Norwood Financial had a return on equity of 12.49% and a net margin of 31.38%.
-The business had revenue of $18.52 million for the quarter.

-A number of institutional investors and hedge funds have recently bought and sold shares of the stock.
-Norwood Financial Corp acquired a new stake in Norwood Financial in the 4th quarter valued at approximately $10,146,000.
-Dimensional Fund Advisors LP increased its position in Norwood Financial by 12.3% in the 2nd quarter.
-Dimensional Fund Advisors LP now owns 99,210 shares of the financial services provider’s stock valued at $2,579,000 after acquiring an additional 10,844 shares during the period.
-Renaissance Technologies LLC increased its position in shares of Norwood Financial by 25.4% during the 2nd quarter.
-Renaissance Technologies LLC now owns 97,625 shares of the financial services provider’s stock valued at $2,538,000 after purchasing an additional 19,800 shares during the period.
-Millennium Management LLC acquired a new position in shares of Norwood Financial during the 2nd quarter valued at $2,323,000.
-Finally, Geode Capital Management LLC increased its position in shares of Norwood Financial by 10.0% during the 3rd quarter.
-Geode Capital Management LLC now owns 65,753 shares of the financial services provider’s stock valued at $1,690,000 after purchasing an additional 5,961 shares during the period.
-Hedge funds and other institutional investors own 16.84% of the company’s stock.

 Norwood Financial Company Profile (Get Rating)